stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 Clients usually start as either:

-* Org-wide - "productivity & culture" elevation
+* Org-Wide - "productivity & culture" elevation
-* Top down - top 3 layers, including the CEO/owner
+* Top Down - top 3 layers, including the CEO/owner
 * Functions - one function at a time
 * Geography - one geography at a time